micro-os-plus/micro-test-plus-xpack/website/pages/developer.md

 ### Explicit namespace

+In complex projects, the definitions in the `micro_test_plus` namespace might interfere with application definitions.

+@note
-If for any reasons, the definitions in the `micro_test_plus` namespace interfere with application definitions, it is recommended to use the comparator functions, which can be more easily invoked with explicit namespaces, possibly aliased to shorter names.
+To avoid names clashes, it is recommended to use the comparator functions with explicit namespaces, possibly aliased to shorter names.

 Example: